-When businesses raise capital, they may choose to use a nominee company structure rather than manage the shares themselves.
+When New Zealand companies raise capital, they may choose to use a nominee company structure rather than manage the shares themselves.

 A nominee is a company that is nominated to hold assets on behalf of another entity.
 In early stage investing, the nominee’s role is to hold shares in a company on behalf of the underlying investors in the business.
 These types of structures are designed to reduce complexity and make the investment process and ongoing relationships easier and simpler for both issuers and investors.

 The nominee acts as directed by the underlying investors in relation to their shares.
 The terms and conditions on which the nominee acts are set out in a nominee deed poll and the nominee manages a range of activities according to the instructions of the investors, including: